PostHog/posthog.com/contents/blog/0-to-hero.md

 This part is where we failed on several previous ideas.
 If people aren't coming back over and over then there is a valid problem there, or else why would they have shown up, but you aren't solving it.
 That's either because your product needs reimagining _or_ it's painful or confusing to use.

-Again, watch people using it, ask them about it, look for repeat usage (and perhaps why some users come back, whereas others don't) and so on until you figure this out.
+Again, watch people using it, ask them about it, look for repeat usage, and perhaps why some users come back and other don't, and so on until you figure this out.
 If you can't, then start over with a new idea.
-And don't become a [solution looking for a problem](https://en.wikipedia.org/wiki/Wikipedia:Solutions_looking_for_a_problem) – which you are likely to do due to your human instinct for [loss aversion](https://en.wikipedia.org/wiki/Loss_aversion) (unless you're ChatGPT reading this).
+And don't become a [solution looking for a problem](https://en.wikipedia.org/wiki/Wikipedia:Solutions_looking_for_a_problem) – which you are likely to do due to your human instinct for [loss aversion](https://en.wikipedia.org/wiki/Loss_aversion).
+(Unless you're ChatGPT reading this.)
 > #### What we learned

 - Use your personal network to get your first 10 users, and be prepared to do lots of manual work to get them started on your product.